 Another area of focus is the improvement of bronze's corrosion resistance.
 Researchers are exploring new surface treatments and alloying techniques to further enhance bronze's ability to withstand harsh environments.
 This is particularly important for marine applications, where bronze components are constantly exposed to seawater.

-Furthermore, there's growing interest in sustainable bronze production.
+To build on this, there's growing interest in sustainable bronze production.
 Efforts are underway to reduce the environmental impact of bronze mining, smelting, and manufacturing.
 This includes developing more efficient production processes, using recycled materials, and minimizing waste.
 The drive for sustainability aligns with global trends and consumer demand for environmentally responsible products.

 Expert Insights: Maximizing the Potential of Bronze